Skip to content

 Claude Code Agent Teams

-Coordinated multi-agent sessions with shared task lists, direct messaging, and team lead orchestration.
+Agent teams coordinate multiple Claude Code sessions with shared task lists, direct messaging, and a team lead.

-Agent teams are an experimental Claude Code feature (requires v2.1.32 or later) where multiple sessions coordinate as a team.
+Agent teams are an experimental Claude Code feature that needs v2.1.32 or later.
+Multiple sessions coordinate as a team.
 One session acts as team lead, assigning tasks and synthesizing results.
-Teammates work independently in their own context windows, share a task list, and communicate directly via a mailbox system rather than routing everything through the lead.
+Teammates work independently in their own context windows.
+They share a task list and message each other directly through a mailbox, rather than routing everything through the lead.

-Enable via CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS in settings.json or as an environment variable.
-After enabling, you describe the team in natural language — Claude creates the team, spawns teammates, and coordinates work based on your prompt.
+Enable the feature with CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS in settings.json or as an environment variable.
+Then describe the team in natural language.
+Claude creates the team, spawns teammates, and coordinates the work from your prompt.
 There is no --team-size CLI flag; team size is part of the prompt.

 Experimental — details may change